- Principals Report Week 6 Term 4

 The process of allocating children to classes for 2022 has begun.
 The allocations are based on the following considerations:

 - Learning abilities

 - Religion – so that a balance of Catholic and non-Catholic children is achieved especially in Sacramental years.

 As part of the process of allocating children to classes, the children are given the opportunity to nominate 5 friends with whom they would like to share a class next year.
 They are guaranteed to have at least one of these friends with them.
 These nominations are based purely on friendship and not on any other factors and are the child’s decision to make.
-The ‘Friendship 5’ lists will be completed by the children at a suitable time, in class, in the next few weeks.
+The ‘Friendship 5’ lists will be completed by the children at a suitable time, in class, later in the term.